MathysCogne/hackathon_kiln/README.md

 </br>

-## 🔮 Future Enhancements
+## 🔮 Future Improvements

 - 🛠 **Blockchain Actions**: Integration of Kiln's UI widget for direct user actions
-- 📡 **Extended Kiln API Support**: Adding new requests for broader information coverage
+- 📡 **Extended Kiln API Support**: Add new API endpoints for broader information coverage
-- 🤖 **AI Model Improvement**: Refining responses and offering deeper analytical insights
+- 🤖 **AI Model Enhancement**: Use a blockchain-trained LLM model locally, to improve response quality, privacy and compliance

 </br>

 ## 🙏 Acknowledgments

-Special thanks to Kiln for organizing the hackathon !
+Special thanks to Kiln for organizing the hackathon!